dimanikulin/dimanikulin/incubator/DAGBusinessContext.md

 The example of configuration might be the description of nodes used in deployment.
 Another example could be the configuration of VPN network and API gateways.
 The example of input software design can be description of interfaces saved in Enterprise Architect.

+### User interaction
+The user can interact with the solution using a web interface from a desktop computer.
+No mobile device (like smartphones or tablets) is intended because the low screen size of mobile devices is not suitable for the content the proposed solution is going to provide.
+Two types of user shall be supported: administrators and architects.
+The administrators shall be able to configure the system for intended use.
+The architects shall be able to run the proposed solution for analysis and to review the analysis results.
+The dashboards can be available to show metrics and software architecture status like: components count, dependencies list etc.

 <img src="./Images/TBD.jpg" alt="TBD" />